-Sara Woolley is an award-winning illustrator and visual artist living and working in Brooklyn, NY.
-Her work has been twice recognized by the New York Society of Illustrators, the Society of Illustrators Los Angeles, and most recently by 3×3 Magazine of Contemporary Illustration.
+Sara Woolley Gómez is an award-winning illustrator and graphic novelist and educator living and working in Brooklyn, NY.
+Her work has been recognized by the New York Society of Illustrators, the Society of Illustrators Los Angeles, 3×3 Magazine of Contemporary Illustration, and by Creative Quarterly.

 She has worked on a variety of exciting publishing projects for clients including Milkfed Criminal Masterminds, Scholastic, Random House, Parallax Press, For Beginners books, Greenpoint Press, Mondo Publishing, The New Castle Science Convention UK, and Round Robin Editrice, Italy.
 Her most recent work an original short story BODYMOD was included in the acclaimed Bitch Planet Triple Feature Anthology, published by Image Comics 2017.